 During my training, I met another remarkable doula, who also had a passion to offer support to grieving families, Amy Banson from Little Silk Wings.

 Amy and I soon formed a friendship, and she asked me to consider helping her develop and grow an Australian based training program for those who wish to hold the space for bereaved families.
 I am very much looking forward to being part of the Little Silk Wings trainings and offerings, currently focussing on Let Me See My Baby.

-Amy delivers some very powerful messages with a warmth and grace that leave you wanting more.Judy
+An evening of some very powerful messages delivered with a warmth and grace that leave you wanting more.Judy

 As a student, I know this learning is unique and not offered elsewhere – I am so grateful to have participated in Let Me See My Baby.B.B.